-The building is using more gas than expected.
-The building is using less electricity than expected.
+The Church using more Gas than expected.
+The Church is using less Electricity than expected.

 5 Building Performance and Opportunities

 The building is well run with proactive onsite team in terms of energy conversation with some areas of improvement already being identified.
 The following sections will highlight where further improvements could potentially be made.